Abdoulaye-Koroko/natural-gradients/README.md

 ```

 All the default parameters of the functions `train_mlp.py` and `train_cnn.py` can be changed via `--` option.
-Below are different important parameters
+Below are different parameters

 - *--optim*: the optimizer name.
 It can be set to `kfac` (for KFAC optimizer), `kpsvd` (for KPSVD optimizer), `deflation` (for Deflation optimizer), `lanczos` (for Lanczos optimizer), `kfac_cor` (for KFAC corrected), `twolevel_kfac` (for two-level KFAC), `exactNG` (for exact natural gradient), `adam` (for ADAM) and `sgd` (for SGD)